Joe’s oven concrete blocks walls

 I’m in Ct also and looking to do a build.
 What if any building and zoning code requirements did you encounter when you did yours?

-Eric hi … just have them shipped home on cd’s or on one dvd if you request the second design also , which is the Masterly oven design (MTO) … it’s much more interesting and easy I can say that … the link for plans … http://www.traditionaloven.com/pizza_wood_oven/pizza_oven_3.html
+15. Eric… just have them shipped home on Cd’s or on one DVD if you request the second design also , which is the Masterly oven design (MTO)… it’s much more interesting and easy I can say that… the link for the plans for building…

 I just wanted to let you know that the CD arrived safe and sound here in Canada yesterday, pretty fast.
 I will take the next few evenings to go over the vast amount of cool information you have provided then hopefully finish up my design.
 It is actually snowing here today (very uncommon for this time of year) and the ground is still a little hard for digging but with luck and some sun we should be able to get started in the next few weeks.